 The physical location of BCL is C:\Windows\assembly

-CLR stands for Common Language Runtime and it is the core component under the .NET framework which is responsible for converting the MSIL (Microsoft Intermediate Language) code into native code and then execution.
+CLR stands for Common Language Runtime and it is the core component under the .NET framework which is responsible for converting the MSIL (Microsoft Intermediate Language) code into native code.
 In our next article, we will discuss CLR in detail.

 In the .NET framework, the code is compiled twice.

-- In the 2nd compilation, MSIL is converted into Native code (native code means code specific to Operating system so that the code is executed by the Operating System ) using CLR.
+- In the 2nd compilation, MSIL is converted into Native code (native code means code specific to the Operating system so that the code is executed by the Operating System ) and this is done by CLR.

-Always 1st compilation is slow and 2nd compilation is first.
+Always 1st compilation is slow and 2nd compilation is fast.

 What is JIT?

 JIT stands for the Just-in-Time compiler.
-It is the component of CLR which is responsible for converting MSIL code into Native Code.
-This Native code is directly understandable by the operating system.
+It is the component of CLR that is responsible for converting MSIL code into Native Code.
+Native code is the code that is directly understandable by the operating system.